Department of Labor Logo United States Department of Labor

 Measuring Price Change in the CPI: Used Cars and Trucks

 The used cars and trucks index, a component of the private transportation index, is included in the transportation group of the Consumer Price Index (CPI).
-The used cars and trucks index is published monthly at the U.S., regional, and area level.
+The used cars and trucks index is published at the U.S., region, division, and local level.

 Item definition

-The used cars and trucks index is comprised of used vehicles that are between 2 and 7 years of age.
+The used cars and trucks index is comprised of used vehicles that are between two and seven years of age.
 Subcompact, compact or sporty, intermediate, full, and luxury cars are all included in the index.
 Light trucks in the index include pickup trucks, vans, and specialty vehicles like sport/cross utility vehicles.

 The relative importance of an item category is its percent of the CPI weight as of December of the most recent year.